 - Take note that each part of this recipe calls for different consistencies of butter.
 The buttery chocolate biscuit crust calls for melted unsalted butter, while the chocolate ganache filling calls for softened, room temperature butter.
 The latter consistency does not mean melted butter.
 Softened, room temperature butter, when handled, should be soft and shouldn't have any cold or hard spots.

-- After making the buttery chocolate biscuit crust and placing it in the tart pan, you’ll want to chill it in the refrigerator for roughly 2 hours to allow it to firm.
-My preference though—leave it sit over night in the refrigerator.
+- After making the buttery chocolate biscuit crust and placing it in the tart pan, you'll want to chill it in the freezer for about 30 minutes or in the refrigerator for roughly 1-2 hours to allow it to firm.

 - For the dark chocolate ganache filling, I used a 70% cacao dark chocolate, but you can use whatever you like best!